ADA-CompVision/SDP2022-brstcancer/README.md

 * The training loop is manually implemented with `@tf.function` for speed.
 * Both generator and discriminator losses are computed using binary cross-entropy.
+* Gradient penalty is applied to the Discriminator loss to improve training stability and reduce mode collapse.
 * Optimizers used: Adam with separate learning rates for stability.

 ### 3.5 Visualization and Logging